Plain English

 DXY (Dollar Index)

-The DXY (Dollar Index) measures the strength of the U.S. dollar compared to a basket of six major foreign currencies—mai…
+The DXY, or Dollar Index, measures how strong the U.S. dollar is compared to a basket of other major currencies like the…

 Fed Pivot

-A Fed Pivot is when the Federal Reserve (the U.S. central bank) shifts its interest rate policy from raising rates to cu…
+A Fed Pivot is when the Federal Reserve (the U.S. central bank) shifts its interest rate strategy, usually from raising …

 FOMC (Federal Open Market Committee)